Articles

 https://doi.org/10.1007/978-3-030-85493-5_2050-1

 Hall, B., Khan, R., & Eslea, M. (2023).
-Manhood, in cultures of honor: For social status.
+Manhood, in cultures of honor: for social status.

 In T. K. Shackelford (Eds.), Encyclopedia of domestic violence, (pp. 1-3).
 Springer Cham.